RationAI/quality-control/docs/getting-started/quality-control.md

 mask = Image.fromarray(255 * artifacts["coverage_mask"].astype(np.uint8))
 mask.save("residual_mask.png")

-print("Coverage Number:", artifacts["coverage"])
+print(f"Number of flagged pixels: {artifacts["number_of_flagged_pixels"]}")
+print(f"Number of examined pixels: {artifacts["number_of_examined_pixels"]}")
 ```

 The computed mask is returned as a binary image.
 Therefore, the computed values need to be scaled into the [0, 255] range before visualization.

 #### Results
+In our example, 17900 out of the 233744 examined pixels were labeled as artifacts,
-In our example, the `coverage` number came out to be `0.0766`, meaning that little more than 7% of the image's foreground area is covered by the artifact.
+meaning that little more than 7% of the image's foreground area is covered by artifacts.
 Finally, the computed artifact mask looks like this:

 ![The generated mask](data/residual_mask.png)